SystemSpace/Compendium/compendium.rst

 What happens to everyone in a reboot?
   Their soul stays, but new bodies.

+Would users of non-blocking systems like LFE remember old iterations of the System, i.e. after a reboot?
+  Depends on if the System treats souls stuck in a reboot as soulshatterer or alive.

 Do you mind clarifying the assert for me?
 And what might bring it about?
   If everything runs out of Aurora, the "assert" will unlink all Systems to move to a lower state of Aurora use.